omarandlorraine/fake6502/README.md

 support for other chips in the future.

 I've put a test harness around this.
-Coverage is currently at around 90%, which includes all of the documented NMOS instructions, and increasing as and when.
+Coverage is currently at around 90%, which includes all of the documented NMOS instructions.

-## Contribute

-Contributions and issue reports are welcome.

-To add any updates (pull requestst), please also make sure you update the version number in fake6502.c, and add an appropriate entry in CHANGELOG.md
+I would not recommend using this.
+There are better emulators out there, including the original fake6502 by Mike Chambers, and others that are both more accurate and more permissively licensed.

+Do not contribute to this project.
+It is dead.
+It is not going anywhere.